ScottLogic/blog/_posts/2025-11-25-testing-open-source-llms-with-ragas.md

 # Evaluating Answers with Large Language Models: How InferESG and Ragas Helped

  In our latest project, we set out to evaluate how different Large Language Models (LLMs) perform when responding to user prompts.
-Building on our existing platform, InferESG, which automatically generates greenwashing reports from ESG disclosures, our goal was not to determine which model is superior, but rather to assess whether open-source models can serve as viable alternatives to OpenAI’s proprietary models.
+Our goal was not to determine which model is superior, but to assess whether open-source models can serve as viable alternatives to OpenAI’s proprietary models.
+We did this by building on our existing platform, [InferESG](https://blog.scottlogic.com/2025/04/02/inferesg-finding-the-right-architecture.html), which automatically generates reports from ESG disclosures.

 For this study, we tested the following models: DeepSeek, Gemma-3-1B, GPT-4o, GPT-4o-mini, GPT-OSS-20B, LFM2-1.2, and Qwen3-30B-A3B.
 The table below gives a better understanding of the models-sizes and provides links with useful information about them.